 #1.
 Sea Eagle SE330 Affordable Inflatable Kayak

 If you’re looking for a budget-friendly kayak to ‘dip your toe’ into kayaking without breaking the bank then the Sea Eagle 330 is the best option.
 It’s both a tandem and inflatable kayak that has very fast inflation and deflation and can carry over 500 pounds of weight.

 As it’s an inflatable is so easy to store as it packs down into one backpack which also means it’s very easy to transport and convenient to take with you to more remote locations.
 It’s super durable as it’s made with heavy-duty puncture-resistant vinyl and so able to withstand a good amount of wear and tear.

 We chose the Sea Eagle SE 330 as our number one choice as it’s a complete package.
-It comes with two paddles, two seats, a foot pump as well as repair kit so you won’t need to make any additional purchases.
-With hundreds of five star reviews worldwide, great customer support and a solid design and build, the Sea Eagle SE330 is easily the best budget kayak on the market.
+It comes with two paddles, two seats, a foot pump as well as a repair kit so you won’t need to make any additional purchases.
+With hundreds of five-star reviews worldwide, great customer support, and a solid design and build, the Sea Eagle SE330 is easily the best budget kayak on the market.

 #2.
 Pelican Maxim 100X Sit-in Recreational Kayak